 References:

 Please provide the name and address of two references.
 At least one of these references must be a professional person who has known you for more than three years.
-(They must not be friends or members of your family)
+(They must not be friends or members of your family).